 Seven killed, 220 injured in Philippine train collision

-``Everybody was shouting and yelling in panic from the time our train got detached until we crashed,″ said Maria Villamin, a 44-year-old garment factory worker who was on the first train.
+``Everybody was shouting and yelling in panic from the time our train got detached until we crashed,″ said Maria Villamin, a 44-year-old factory worker who was on the first train.

 The impact lifted one of the coaches off the tracks, causing it to tilt and scrape two shanties built close to the railway.
-The shanties were damaged, but no one was hurt inside.
+The shanties were damaged but no one was hurt inside.

-``People, mostly bloodied, were falling off″ the derailed coach, she said.
+Josie Alba, who lives in one of the shanties, said some of the mangled bodies were thrown into her house. ``People, mostly bloodied, were falling off″ the derailed coach, she said.

-The accident halted city and provincial train operations.
 Police said an investigation was under way and officials of the state-run railway might be charged with criminal negligence.